heshameraqi/object-detection-dl-workshop/README.md

 2. Then File -> Open Notebook
 3. Select GITHUB, and Copy & Paste this reoposatory URL: https://github.com/heshameraqi/object-detection-dl-workshop
 4. Open Object_Detection_with_Deep_Learning.ipynb
-5. Execute it step by step, and learn! :)
+5. Execute it step by step, and learn by filling the "..." places! :)